Questing · 2026-06-11 · Simulation · Zero dependencies

 What is Mycel?

-The word you type determines where food sources appear — each letter’s position in the alphabet modulates its distance from centre, so every word produces a unique source constellation.
-The network that grows to connect them is different every time, yet deterministic: clear the canvas, type the same word, and the same topology emerges.
+The word determines where food sources appear: each letter’s position in the 26-letter alphabet modulates its radius from centre (±30% variation), so every distinct word produces a unique source constellation.
+The network that grows to connect them is fully deterministic — clear the canvas, type the same word, and the identical topology re-emerges.

 The Biology Behind It

-In 2010, a team of Japanese and British researchers fed oat flakes to Physarum polycephalum at positions matching Tokyo’s major satellite cities.
-Within 26 hours, the mould had grown a network that closely mirrored the actual Tokaidō Shinkansen line — efficient, resilient, and fault-tolerant.
-The organism solves optimisation problems with no brain, no central coordination, only local chemical signalling.
+In a landmark 2010 study published in Science (Tero et al., vol. 327, pp. 439–442), researchers fed oat flakes to Physarum polycephalum at positions matching Tokyo’s 36 major satellite cities.
+Within 26 hours, the mould had grown a network whose structure closely mirrored the actual Tokaidō Shinkansen rail system — achieving similar efficiency, fault-tolerance, and construction cost to the human-engineered railway.
+The organism reached this solution with no brain and no global coordination: only local chemical signalling between adjacent cells.

-Mycel captures the essence of that behaviour in a browser.
-The glow colours shift from deep forest-green at low trail density to bright lime-amber at high density — the same qualitative transition you see in bioluminescent organisms under UV light.
+Mycel distils that behaviour into a browser toy.
+The colour palette shifts from deep forest-green at low trail density to bright lime-amber at peak density — reflecting the qualitative glow transition seen in bioluminescent fungi under ultraviolet light.

 How to Use It